 You may be familiar with the phrase “Data is the new oil” – which implies that data is a valuable commodity.
 For this commodity to be utilized and deliver value for an organization, it needs to be identified, extracted, refined, stored, and mined for insights.

 While the lure of leveraging data for competitive edge is transforming organizations to become more data driven in their operations and decisions, it has resulted in an enormous job opportunity for various data related professions.
 In the video below (from the course Introduction to Data Engineering) you will become familiar with the key roles in the data ecosystem and the skills they require.

 Summarizing the video, the key data domains include Data Engineering, Data Analytics and Data Science.
 Data Engineering entails managing data throughout its lifecycle and includes the tasks of designing, building, and maintaining data infrastructures.
-These data infrastructures can include databases – relational and NoSQL, Big Data repositories - such as Hadoop and Spark, as well as data pipelines – for transforming and moving data between these data platforms.
+These data infrastructures can include databases – relational and NoSQL, Big Data repositories and processing engines - such as Hadoop and Spark, as well as data pipelines – for transforming and moving data between these data platforms.

 Data Analytics involves finding the right data in these data systems, cleaning it for the purposes of the required analysis, and mining data to create reports and visualizations.
 And Data Scientists take Data Analytics even further by performing deeper analysis on the data and developing predictive models to solve more complex data problems.

 In terms of skills required to perform each of these roles, while there are some unique skills for each job role, there also some common skills that all data professionals need, however the level of proficiency required may vary.
 For example, all these professions require familiarity with various data sources and data formats, some programming knowledge for processing data using languages such as Python or R, and ability to access data using different tools and languages like SQL.